 Don't have a processor or blender?

 You can still have a very smooth soup, by making sure that the onions are chopped quite fine and then mashing the onions and squash until smooth, using a potato masher.
-For this version, you probably would be better off using ginger and garlic powder instead of fresh ginger and garlic, for maximum smoothness.
+For this version, you probably would be better off using ground ginger and garlic powder instead of fresh ginger and garlic, for maximum smoothness.

 Don't have applesauce handy?